Psychologist Omaira Darias tells us how she carries out the intervention with children with High Intellectual Abilities through NeuronUP.

-High Intellectual Ability (HIA)
+High Intellectual Abilities (HIA)

-What are people with high abilities like?
+What are people with high intellectual abilities like?

 Psychological intervention in children with HIA